ropensci/roweb/_posts/plater-blog-post.md

 ![Example plate layout](plate-1.png)

-Typically, I make myself a map like the image above before I start the experiment, then I take it with me into the lab to when I'm ready to begin.
+Typically, I make myself a map like the image above before I start the experiment, then I take it with me into the lab when I'm ready to begin.
 The map creates a powerful mental connection between each experimental condition and its particular physical location on the plate.
 With large effects, you might even be able to visually see the results of your experiment: all the cells in this column died, or the cells grew like crazy in that row.

 This is very convenient to work with physically and remember mentally.